section 5.4 companion and outline

 occur.
 That loop should terminate when signaled by the interrupt ready

 flag.
-The Irq_Wait()
+The Irq_Wait() function

 supplied by the myRIO C library can be invoked to pause the ISR thread